Wage-Setting Constraints and Firm Responses to Demand Shocks: Details on Data Sources

-Since the EAM only reports firm-level outcomes from survey responses, we cannot impose worker-level restrictions.
+Because the EAM reports only firm-level outcomes from survey responses, we cannot impose worker-level restrictions.
 Instead, we restrict the sample to firms with non-negative value added that are present in at least seven years of each cohort window.
 To approximate the definition of stayers used in Portugal and Norway, our main analysis focuses on the employment and wages of permanent workers.
-The number of firms in each cohort for the internal instrument estimation in Colombia is reported in Table~\ref{tab:cohort_size}.
+The number of firms in each cohort for the internal instrument estimation in Colombia is reported in Appendix Table~\ref{tab:cohort_size}.